Bira/octopus-carnival/_posts/2023-06-10-hells-rebels-3-part-2.md

 The third is a social skill test to do well in the conversation that accompanies that dish.
-This would likely be **Fast-Talk**, **Diplomacy** or even **Public Speaking** in GURPs, modified by what the players actually say.
+This would likely be **Fast-Talk**, **Diplomacy** or even **Public Speaking** in GURPS, modified by what the players actually say.
 Success makes them come off as smooth operators and earns points.
 Failure loses points and leaves them embarrassed.
 Again careful characters can just keep quiet and skip this part, but it earns them nothing.